tensorlakeai/indexify/examples/pdf/indexing_and_rag/README.md

 We show how to create a Retrieval-Augmented Generation (RAG) system using Indexify.
 We'll cover two approaches: a text-based RAG system and a multi-modal RAG system.

-1. A text-based RAG system using `tensorlake/pdfextractor`, `tensorlake/chunk-extractor`, and `tensorlake/minilm-l6`.
+1. A basic RAG leveraging a pipeline that extracts text, chunks, and indexes vector embeddings in LanceDB.
-2. A multi-modal RAG system that includes image processing using `tensorlake/clip-extractor` and GPT-4o mini for answer generation.
+2. A multi-modal RAG leveraging a pipeline that extracts tables, images and text from PDFs.
+Text and Tables are indexed using text embedding models and images are indexed using CLIP.

 ## Prerequisites